KeanuVentura/CookingUpInsights/README.md

 > “This is not a sprint.
 It’s a marathon, and we’re learning every single day”
 > — Carmy, *The Bear*

 For my final model, I first added **n_steps** alongside n_ingredients and minutes to expand the list of features for feature engineering.
 I chose n_steps specifically because I believed that a recipe with more steps may have more calories as longer and more complex recipes often involve additional ingredients and techniques that can contribute to a higher calorie content.
 To better prepare the data, in my preprocessor, I used a **Standard Scaler** to scale n_ingredients and n_steps and applied a **Quantile Transformer** to minutes to normalize its distribution.
-Additionally, for my final model I used a **Random Forest Regressor** with **hyperparameter tuning** on tree depth and number of estimators via 5-fold cross-validation.
+Additionally, for my final model, I used a **Random Forest Regressor** with **hyperparameter tuning** on tree depth and number of estimators via 5-fold cross-validation.

 **Results:** The best parameters found using grid search were 'regressor_max_depth': 5 and 'regressor_n_estimators': 1000.
 The R² was 0.1087
 **Conclusion:** According to these results, my final model explains around 10.87% of the variance in calorie content.
 This suggests that compared to my baseline model, although the improvement is small, my final model shows an improved R² and explains more variance in calorie counts.
 Thus, taking into account n_steps, better preparing the data, using a Random Forest, and using hyperparameter tuning added more complexity to my model.
-However, my final outcome highlights the difficulty of predicting a recipe's calories using the given data
+However, my outcome highlights the difficulty of predicting a recipe's calories using the given data

 ## Fairness Analysis